air/configtest/Salt article.md

     salt01:
         - 123.456.78.90

+Notice that your minion may return multiple IPs if you're using [Private Networking](https://www.digitalocean.com/community/tutorials/how-to-set-up-and-use-digitalocean-private-networking).

 You can get away with not escaping the `*` asterisk but it's probably not a great habit.

 The `cmd.run` function allows arbitrary shell commands: